youssef-mikhail/CS1XA3/Project01/README.md

 Searches a single file's revision history for a specified keyword.
-A copy of this file will be checked out from each past commit until either a match is found inside or the file stops existing at a specific commit.
+A copy of this file will be checked out from each past commit until a match is found inside.

 A copy of the file is created before the search begins, so any uncommitted changes to the file will not be lost after the search.